-The Mosin Nagant has taken the place of ‘the poor man’s hunting rifle’ well away from the Marlin 30-30 lever gun.
+The Mosin Nagant has taken the place of the poor man’s hunting rifle’ well away from the Marlin 30-30 lever gun.
 The Mosin Nagant’s low price point means it attracts a wide variety of different people, and not all are looking for a historical rifle.
 Some are looking for an affordable rifle for the deer stand or blind, to hunt hogs with, and to use and abuse.
 That brings us to the first question.
 Is the Mosin Nagant a good option as a hunting rifle?

-In my experience most Mosin Nagants are accurate enough for shooting deer at 500 yards for shooters who know what they are doing.
+In my experience, most Mosin Nagants are accurate enough for shooting deer at 500 yards for shooters who know what they are doing.
 When it comes to hunting anything from two to three hundred yards is considered ‘long’ range.
 Mosins vary in condition greatly, most are capable, but to be accurate the weapon needs to have a good bore, not a pitted one, and proper bedding is critical to accuracy (check out the article on how to make your Mosin more accurate).
-Of course you need to take the time to shoot your rifle, and you’ll know if your specific model is accurate.
+Of course, you need to take the time to shoot your rifle, and you’ll know if your specific model is accurate.
 My conclusion is the Mosin is a perfectly capable hunting rifle.

 If I was constrained to a tight budget I wouldn’t modify the Mosin Nagant, I’d invest in quality ammo and call it a day.
-I happen to live in Florida and do most of my hunting in swamps, so everything is close range and I have need for a scope.
+I happen to live in Florida and do most of my hunting in swamps, so everything is close range and I have a need for a scope.
 If I was hunting out west or in any kind of plainsland I would look at obtaining a scope.
 The simplest and cheapest option for mounting a scope is to mount a forward scope, in a scout style mount.
 This does require the use of a long eye relief scope which has several limitations.

-Mounting a traditional, short eye relief scope does require a bent bolt, and a good mount.
-Personally this would be my choice.
-The extra funds are well worth to mount my scope of choice.
-I would use a mount by Rock Solid.
+Mounting a traditional, short eye relief scope does require a bent bolt and a good mount.
+Personally, this would be my choice.
+The extra funds are well worth it to mount my scope of choice.
+I would use mount by Rock Solid.
 They make very high quality mounts, easily the best purpose built for the Mosin Nagant.
 As an optic I’d keep it very simple, a Bushnell Trophy 3-9 x 40 with a mil dot reticle, or a Leupold VX-1.
 Both are excellent all around optics that would perform well on a Mosin Nagant.
 They are also simple, and very easy to use, just like the Mosin Nagant.

-These leads me to my final modification, a good solid sling.
+This leads me to my final modification, a good solid sling.
 Slings are invaluable when they are needed.
 Especially when it comes to climbing a tree stand, or moving over rough terrain.
 I prefer the Slogan Outdoors UltraFlex rifle sling.
 It supports the heavy Mosin rifle quite nicely, and it is incredibly comfortable.
-The Ultraflex isn’t vulnerable to moisture, snow, chemicals or near anything else.
+The Ultraflex isn’t vulnerable to moisture, snow, chemicals, or near anything else.
 The sling is as reliable as the classic Mosin rifle.